EntityProcess/bbeval/README.md

 	This command installs `bbeval` in editable (`-e`) mode and includes the extra tools needed for development and testing (`[dev]`).

     ```bash
+    # For non-Windows or if you don't need VS Code focus functionality
     uv pip install -e ".[dev]"

+    # For Windows users who want the VS Code focus functionality
+    uv pip install -e ".[dev,windows]"
     ```

+    **Note:** The `windows` optional dependency includes `pywin32` and `psutil`, which are needed for the `--focus` flag with the `open_vscode_workspace.py` script.
+Without them, the script will work but skip the window focusing feature.

 You are now ready to start development.
 You can run the tool with `bbeval`, edit the code in `src/`, and run tests with `pytest`.